PoshCode/Pansies/Docs/Get-Gradient.md

 ### RgbColor

-Returns an array of colors between the start and end color
+With -Flatten, returns a simple array of colors between the start and end color

+Otherwise, returns a two dimensional array of colors of the specified height and width

 ## NOTES

 ## RELATED LINKS